Sciences Po: Library and publishing

 Founded in 1871, the nucleus of the school's research is the Bibliothèque de Sciences Po.
 The library offers a collection of more than 950,000 titles in the field of social sciences.

 In 1982, the Ministry of National Education made the Bibliothèque the Centre for Acquisition and Dissemination of Scientific and Technical Information in the field of political science, and since 1994, it has been the antenna associated with the Bibliothèque Nationale de France.
 The Bibliothèque de Sciences Po is also the main French partner in the International Bibliography of the Social Sciences, which is based at the London School of Economics.

 Founded in the 1950s, Presses de Sciences Po is the publishing house of Sciences Po.
 It publishes academic works related to the social sciences.

 Public lectures

 Sciences Po organizes public lecture events.
 Recent guest speakers have included Ban Ki-moon, General David Petraeus, Condoleezza Rice, former President of Brazil Luiz Inácio Lula da Silva, Eric Schmidt, Joseph Stiglitz, Sheryl Sandberg, Mario Draghi, UNESCO Director-General Irina Bokova and Harvard University professor Michael Sandel.

 Since 2007 it has organized the Franco-British Dialogue Lecture Series in collaboration with the LSE and the French Embassy in London.
 The lectures are held every term at the LSE's European Institute.

 Reputation and rankings

-Rankings
+National rankings

+Sciences Po has the highest attractivity rate of the French Institutes of political studies, as 86% of students who were admitted to its undergraduate programs accepted their offer.
+In 2022, the admission rate of the school was 10% as the undergraduate level, and 5% on the Paris campus.
+In 2023, French students who joined the school had scored an average of 17.9/20 at the Baccalauréat.
+92% of French students admitted to undergraduate programs got their Baccalauréat Summa cum laude ("mention Très bien").

+National rankings place the school in first place in sociology, social policy and administration, in second place in development studies and law, and third place in economics.

+International rankings

-In rankings based on English-speaking publications, in 2022, Sciences Po ranks 2nd globally for the study of Politics in the QS World University Subjects Rankings, whereas it is ranked 62nd in social sciences by Times Higher Education.
-In QS Rankings and Times Higher Education, Sciences Po is globally ranked 242 and 401–500.
+In rankings based on English-speaking publications, in 2023, Sciences Po ranks 2nd globally for the study of Politics in the QS World University Subjects Rankings, whereas it is ranked 39th in social sciences by Times Higher Education.
+In 2024, its global ranking in the QS World University Rankings decreased to the 319th rank.